-Rose Heiney’s painfully funny play, now rewritten for the stage, was originally

-	broadcast on BBC Radio 4.
-Hilarious, outrageous and poignant, Original Death

-	Rabbit shines a light on one woman’s struggle with the dark side of the
+Hilarious, outrageous and poignant, Rose Heiney’s painfully funny play shines a light on one woman’s struggle with the dark side of the internet.

-	internet.

-	Hannah Joss was previously Baylis Assistant Director at the Old Vic Theatre and

-	is currently a Resident Director at the Almeida Theatre.
+Hannah Joss was previously Baylis Assistant Director at the Old Vic Theatre and is currently a Resident Director at the Almeida Theatre.

 “Original Death Rabbit is an uncomfortable, hilarious, essential play for our times.”